jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Appendix A.0.4.
 Troubleshooting /home/vagrant/.bashrc
 ===============================================================================
-bootstrap.sh normally appends this line to the "vagrant" user's .bashrc file:
+The provisioning script normally appends this line to the "vagrant" user's .bashrc file:
 -------------------------------------------------------------------------------
 source /home/vagrant/makahiki_env.sh
 -------------------------------------------------------------------------------